ShaswanthVemuri-Dev/MAv2.2/backend/README.md

 - Native apps can call the REST endpoints directly; no web dependencies required.
 - Use `user_id` (and optionally `device_id`) to scope data per user/device.
 - The service returns partial objects.
 Clients should allow users to confirm/correct fields.
-- When `EMERGENT_LLM_KEY` is not configured, the fallback parser supports simple phrases and OD/BD/TDS/QDS.
+- When `OPENAI_API_KEY` is not configured, the fallback parser supports simple phrases and OD/BD/TDS/QDS.

 Scalability
 - Async I/O via FastAPI + Motor for MongoDB.